-This hearing constituted a crucial turning point in the legislative process.
-In virtually every meaningful respect, this hearing transformed Senator Lautenberg's original bills, S. 2559 and S. 1014, into the law that eventually became the Federal Civil Penalties Inflation Adjustment Act of 1990.
+became the Federal Civil Penalties Inflation Adjustment Act of 1990.
 Many witnesses testified that they deemed annual adjustments to be too frequent and too burdensome.
 The subcommittee also fielded considerable amounts of criticism suggesting that automatic adjustments reported solely in the Federal Register would subject private parties to increased civil monetary penalties without appropriate notice and due process.
 Finally, the subcommittee evidently heard enough testimony to persuade Congress to adopt a more elaborate rounding mechanism than the simple \$10 provision originally proposed by Senator Lautenberg.

 During the Senate subcommittee hearing, members of Congress and representatives of federal agencies put special emphasis on the frequency of inflation-based adjustments to civil monetary penalties.
-Joseph R. Wright Jr., deputy director of the Office of Management and Budget, testified against annual adjustments and instead proposed that adjustments should occur every three to five years.
-He argued that the administrative burden might outweigh the value of annual adjustments.
-He also argued that annual adjustments might not properly deter private misconduct:
+Joseph R. Wright Jr., deputy director of the Office of Management and Budget, testified against annual adjustments and instead proposed that adjustments should occur every three to five years.56 He argued that the administrative burden might outweigh the value of annual adjustments.57 He also argued that annual adjustments might not properly deter private misconduct:

 Very often, the statutory amount is a ceiling, i.e., a figure representing the maximum sum the government could impose.
 But administrators, for one reason or another, do not always seek or threaten to impose the maximum amount.
 Thus increases by small, regular increments may serve no purpose at all.
-In fact, if the CMP is viewed as a recovery device as well as a deterrent, we believe the cost of carrying out an annual adjustment would outweigh the incremental revenues collected as a result of the adjustment.45
+In fact, if the [civil monetary penalty or] CMP is viewed as a recovery device as well as a deterrent, we believe the cost of carrying out an annual adjustment would outweigh the incremental revenues collected as a result of the adjustment.58